wiicode/cybersecurity-framework/bronze-training/background-topics/cloud-security-2-confidence.md

 ## 3\.
 Independent validation

 An independent and expert third party reviews and confirms your own efforts, or the commitments that have been made to you by a supplier.
 This can help you gain confidence in the claims or commitments made by the supplier.
-It can also reassure you that your own endeavors are well designed and implemented.
+It can also reassure you that your own endevors are well designed and implemented.

 ### **3.1 Validation by an independent third party**